cesperanc/localizeandroid/README.md

-# Introduction
+# Introduction #
 localizeandroid's chief goal is to provide a location-based service that manages a set of personally added locations (e.g.: country, city, tourism-related place, store, school, classroom,…).
 Users are able to manage the properties of the locations, including tags that enable a refined search mechanism.
 A visual-search display of a map with the search results is also available.

-This is an academic android project provided as it is, developed in the context of the course Software Engineering II at Escola Superior de Tecnologia e Gestão do Instituto Politécnico de Leiria.
+This is an academic android project, developed in the context of the course Software Engineering II at School of Technology and Management from Polytechnic of Leiria.

-# Topics covered in the application
+# Topics covered in the application #
   * How to copy items from the assets folder to the SD card on the device and start the media indexing service to share items to the gallery
   * How to integrate the application within the global search
   * How to create a loader using a thread